DTerrell77/Antibiotic-Resistance/README.md

 <a name="start"></a>
 ### Getting Started:

-In order to clone this repository and start analyzing the data within these files, then you must install these packages first.
+In order to clone this repository and start analyzing the data within these files, then you must install these packages first:

 * install.packages("shiny")
 * install.packages("shinydashboard")